 - Time Period of Interest.

+- Service Area

 Principle 5: NWDAF containing MTLF as FL server may determine the final list of NWDAF containing MTLF as FL clients via initial FL request to FL clients to determine the availability and compatibility of the FL clients.
+During the FL procedure, the NWDAF containing MTLF as FL server may trigger trigger reselection, addition or removal of FL clients and may issue a new FL client discovery via NRF, based on local policy or status of FL clients, e.g. load, availability, capability, latency, etc. FL clients can join or quit FL operation dynamically in the execution phase.
+In addition, the NWDAF containing MTLF as FL Server can monitor the accuracy level of the trained model, and exclude a Client NWDAF from the FL group if the Accuracy-in-Training of the initial/common model calculated by the Client NWDAF is much different from the Accuracy-in-Use calculated by the AnLF.

+Editor's note: Accuracy-In-Training, Accuracy-in-Use terms needs further definition.

 Principle 6: NWDAF containing MTLF as FL Server exchanges FL training related information with NWDAF containing MTLF as FL Client.
-The FL Server provides to the FL client the initial ML model information to train the local ML Model.
+The FL training related information may contain the guideline information for the iterative FL training procedures between FL Server and FL Clients, the guideline information includes maximum response time for FL client to provide interim local ML model information.
+The FL Server provides to the FL client the initial ML model information to train the local ML Model, the FL client provides interim local ML model information back to FL Server during FL procedure, and the FL Server provides to the FL client the updated ML model information.
 Regarding the details information that FL server provides to the FL client, the conclusion should be aligned with KI #5, when it comes to the model sharing and interoperability between FL server and FL clients.

-Editor's note: The ML model information provided from the FL Server to the FL client is for FFS.Principle 7: The services to enable the FL based ML model training should be generic enough for all ML model training mechanisms which require service provider trains the ML model provided by the service consumer.
+NOTE: The FL training related information provided from the FL Server to the FL client is aligned with the conclusion of KI#5.

+Principle 7: The services to enable the FL based ML model training should be generic enough for all ML model training mechanisms which require service provider trains the ML model provided by the service consumer.

 NOTE: In this release of the specification, the service provider and consumer are limited to NWDAF containing MTLF.